rabidanubis-swade/AnubisSWADE/content/Cultures/Deltan.md

 Deltans have a strong class structure and Deltans (but not barbarians) are expected to follow it. [[Deltan#Nobility|Deltan Nobility]] have additional social and legal rights compared to other societies.
 The most powerful nobles belong to the Zalalahara Dynasty and other noble families that have been around for thousands of years.

 #### Male Dominated
 There are a series of social rules, laws, and other parts of Deltan society that reinforce male dominance.
-Here are examples of a few examples of practices and laws that affect women in The Delta:
-- Deltan girls are expected to avoid direct insults, confrontation, and are generally expected to be subservient and submissive.
-- It is difficult legally for women to hold property or noble titles in their own right.
-Even when they do, they are frequently managed by a male relative.
-- Women aren’t allowed to fight on the frontlines, although ‘femme-fatale’ roles are much more acceptable (magicians, healers, rogues, ect.).
-- The vast majority of slaves are women, and the aesthetic is considered so pervasive that noble daughters are frequently 'technically' enslaved.
-- Due to the high number of women, it is common for women to marry downwards, such as the daughter of a noble marrying a merchant.

 Women who are one of the [[Deltan#Serapis (Archmage)|Serapis (Archmage)]], a Priestess (ToTG), or women from 'barbarian' cultures get to ignore most of these rules - but the vast majority of women are bound by them.
 Other women choose to leave the Delta altogether in a practice known as the [[Balu]].

+> [!info] Oppressive Laws and Practices
+> - Deltan girls are expected to avoid direct insults, confrontation, and are generally expected to be subservient and submissive.
+>- It is difficult legally for women to hold property or noble titles in their own right.
+Even when they do, they are frequently managed by a male relative.
+>- Women aren’t allowed to fight on the frontlines, although ‘femme-fatale’ roles are much more acceptable (magicians, healers, rogues, ect.).
+>- The vast majority of slaves are women, and the aesthetic is considered so pervasive that noble daughters are frequently 'technically' enslaved.
+>- Due to the high number of women, it is common for women to marry downwards, such as the daughter of a noble marrying a merchant.

 #### Slavery in the Delta
 Slavery is prominent in The Delta.
 There are several classes of slaves, with the three most prominent classes of slavery being Sa (Slave Girl), Emedu, and Arad.